U.S. Air Force · Enterprise Platform · DAF Modernization

 Phase 2 approved and funded

-The project's outcomes directly resulted in the approval and funding of Phase 2, expanding the system's functionality and feature set — including the features deferred from Phase 1.
+Project outcomes directly resulted in Phase 2 approval — including the features deliberately deferred from Phase 1.

 Final interface designs on the MyVector platform